-Concordia's web conferencing service provides a convenient, cost-effective solution for online meetings, thesis defenses, job interviews, guest speakers, and training.
+Concordia's web conferencing service is a convenient solution for online meetings, thesis defense, job interviews, guest speakers, training, and more.
 With this service, users can access a virtual meeting that allows one-on-one and multi-point web conferencing sessions.

 Basic self-serve licence:

 - One-on-one web conferencing with no time limit